Mazen-Omar/Stopwatch/README.md

 #### Timer Operation
 I handled the timer operation using a for loop.
 The timer increments seconds and updates minutes and hours accordingly.
 It also handles rollover conditions for hours.

-##🔑Key Features of the Stopwatch Project:
+🔑 ## Key Features of the Stopwatch Project:

 🔘 ###Start Button: Initiates the stopwatch to begin counting time.